cuhksz-nlp/HET-MC/README.md

 ## Citation

-If you use or extend our work, please cite our paper at ACL2020.
+If you use or extend our work, please cite our paper at COLING 2020.

 ```
 @inproceedings{song-etal-2020-summarizing,